Omicron ‘is going to find you,’ Fauci says in warning to the unvaccinated

 But even as omicron spreads across the United States, some Republicans and conservative pundits have pushed back on the repeated warnings from Biden, Fauci and other public health experts.
 Florida’s state-sponsored commercials promoting vaccination have been pulled from the air and replaced with new ads that make no mention of vaccines, according to WPLG.

-Rep. Andy Biggs (R-Ariz.) accused the president Tuesday of vilifying unvaccinated Americans.
+Rep. Andy Biggs (R-Ariz.) accused the president on Tuesday of vilifying unvaccinated Americans.

 “To me, it is immoral, it’s disgusting, and it is absolutely sickening to me that the president of the United States would try to vilify people who are trying merely to exercise a health-care choice,” Biggs told Fox News.

-When Ben Carson was asked on Fox about whether testing should not apply to those not showing any coronavirus symptoms, the former housing secretary during the Trump administration said officials should consider altering current recommendations for who gets tested.
+When Ben Carson was asked on Fox about whether testing should not be used for those not showing any coronavirus symptoms, the former housing secretary during the Trump administration said officials should consider altering current recommendations for who gets tested.

 “I personally think we should seriously give thought to not testing people who are asymptomatic,” said Carson, a former neurosurgeon.
 “We’re going to end up with a real problem.
 We’re going to have massive numbers of people who test positive.
 What are we going to do?
 Are we going to shut everything down?
 It doesn’t make any sense.”

-On MSNBC, Fauci said he foresees an abundance of “breakthrough infections” among the vaccinated population.
-He then directed attention back toward the unvaccinated population, which may suffer only “minimal symptomatology” and brush off the seriousness of omicron.
+On MSNBC, Fauci said he foresees an abundance of breakthrough infections among the vaccinated population.
+He then directed attention again to the unvaccinated population, which may suffer only “minimal symptomatology” and brush off the seriousness of omicron.

 “But there are a lot of people that are going to get seriously ill if you are unvaccinated,” he said, “and that’s the reason, why despite the recalcitrance on the part of so many people to get vaccinated, we continue to encourage them, particularly in the context of this new variant, to please get vaccinated.”